 Overall, you can save money at an outlet store.
 The same principles that apply to regular shopping apply at an outlet store.
 You need to know what you’re buying and how much it should cost.

 Outlet stores of days gone by

 Once upon a time, when you went to an outlet store you were getting the factory overruns, unsold items, out-of-season items and damaged merchandise that once hung in the retail store.
 Shopping at the outlet was a hit-or-miss proposition.
-The racks were filled with sometimes only one or two of an item.
-All the tags were clearly “marked” down with multiple price stickers layered on top of each other with increasingly lower prices.
+The racks sometimes held only one or two of an item.
+All the tags were clearly marked down, with multiple price stickers layered on top of each other with increasingly lower prices.
 Sometimes the clothing tags were cut to indicate that it was outlet merchandise.

 Modern outlet stores

 Somewhere along the line that all changed.
 Computerized inventory management helped retailers better manage their inventory.
 This reduced the amount of excess inventory that would end up being sold at outlets.
-Also, according to Consumer Reports, most good are now made overseas and the damaged goods are never shipped to the United States.
-Finally, retailers realized that there was a market for their brands, at a lower price point.
-Nowadays retailers have multiple “outlet” stores in every major metropolitan area of the United States and even overseas so they have to fill the racks with something.
+Retailers realized that there was a market for their brands at a lower price point.
+Nowadays retailers have multiple “outlet” stores in every major metropolitan area of the United States and even overseas, so they have to fill the racks with something.

 Where does outlet store merchandise come from?

-The Federal Government says that “upwards of 85%” of all outlet merchandise falls into these two categories.
+Four members of Congress who asked the FTC to investigate said that “upwards of 85%” of all outlet merchandise falls into these two categories.
 Most people do not realize this.
-In fact, it’s such an issue that the government is investigating it as a deceptive practice.
-You think you’re a great deal on full-price merchandise when in reality you’re getting a lower quality knock-off.
+You think you’re getting a great deal on full-price merchandise when in reality you’re getting a lower-quality knock-off.